jclement/garageberrypi/README.md

 ### Webcam

 I use the `webcam` package (Raspbian) and my `.webcamrc` looks like this.
-I write to `/run/shm/webcam.jpeg` (memory) so that I'm not clobbering the SD card non-stop with images.
+I write to `/run/shm/webcam.jpeg` (memory) so that I'm not clobbering the SD card non-stop with thousands of writes.

 ```
 [grab]